aschuler84/MANAi/README.md

 ### Installation
-MANAi can either be installed and used from one of the published pre-packaged binaries, or you can build it yourself directly from source.
+MANAi can either be installed and used from one of the published pre-packaged binaries, or you can build it yourself directly from source (work-in-progress).

 #### Installation from Pre-Built Binaries
 We provide a set of pre-built binaries which are ready to